-Wellbeing is linked to improved academic achievement, enhanced mental health and responsible life choices.
-What are some of the factors that make up wellbeing?
+Wellbeing is linked to improved academic achievement, enhanced mental health and responsible life choices

 - Being involved in supportive relationships